hazelweakly/hazelweakly.me/src/blog/so-you-want-to-hire-for-developer-tooling.md

 "The Vibes feel good; I would trust this person to tell me very uncomfortable things about stuff I am personally proud of" is absolutely something to aim for over most everything else.
 However, the full implications of this are not always obvious.
 For example, you will need to be very painfully aware that if you don't have diversity in senior leadership, hiring someone who is not a white male will likely not turn out well.
-The exceptions to this, imo, prove the rule; I have personally been both the exception and the rule, here.
+The exceptions to this, in my opinion, prove the rule; I have personally been both the exception and the rule, here.
 Many companies will be uncomfortable with this; which is one reason why this role is so prone to failure.

 This role is truly a Sociotechnical Engineer, in every sense of the term; they will expose the weaknesses of your company in ways you are not prepared for, and they will challenge the status quo in ways that are painful.